boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 # Combo Box

-Combo box enables you to filter the items based on single or multiple items selection in the dropdown list.
+The combo box enables you to filter items based on single or multiple item selections in the dropdown list.
 To bind a combo box, a minimum requirement of 1 column is needed.

 ![Combobox](/static/assets/visualizing-data/visualization-widgets/images/combo-box/combobox.png)